Sonoma, Sonoma, Sonoma

 Sonoma Valley is where California’s world-renowned wine industry began.
 Today, California’s oldest commercial winery, Buena Vista, and the state’s oldest family-run winery, Gundlach Bundschu, are historical anchors to more than 100 premium wineries, all just a short distance apart in this scenic 17-mile span.

-Writer Jack London popularized the endearment “Valley of the Moon' with a novel of the same title.
+Writer Jack London popularized the endearment “Valley of the Moon” with a novel of the same title.
 His final home and ranch is now Jack London State Historic Park, located just outside of Glen Ellen.
 The park is one of many along the valley that offer modern-day explorers access to great hiking and cycling trails.
-Sonoma Valley is also home to the Robert Ferguson Observatory, located in Sugarloaf State Park and open to the public.
+Sonoma Valley is also home to the Robert Ferguson Observatory, located in Sugarloaf State Park and open occasionally for public viewing days.

 Venture beyond the Valley borders to discover more of Sonoma County, which encompasses a million acres.
 More than 425 wineries tucked within 18 distinct wine-growing regions, or American Viticulture Areas, call this fertile county home.
 And, though it seems like it’s all planted to grapes, vineyards are only 6 percent of the county.

-Sonoma County is part of California's “Wine Country,' just west of Napa County, and 45 minutes from San Francisco's Golden Gate Bridge.
+Sonoma County is part of Northern California’s “Wine Country,” just west of Napa County, and 30 miles from San Francisco’s Golden Gate Bridge.

 The Mediterranean climate that cradles award-winning wines is perfect for producing artisan cheeses, and bountiful fruits and vegetables, as well as livestock and seafood.
 You can almost source your entire menu from within the county’s borders.